 In fact, GitHub recently ranked Java as the second-most popular programming language among software developers.
 Other surveys have also found that Java is the most popular programming language for mobile app development.
 Those are two main reasons why Java developers are among the most in-demand software engineers in the industry.

 Java is highly prized for Android development partially because large parts of the Android OS itself were written in Java, and because its APIs are designed for Java.

 In addition, it runs smoothly on different hardware platforms, is widely known in the development community, and runs in a virtual machine–and therefore doesn’t need to be recompiled for every phone model.

-Some of the most widely used services in the world continue to use Java for Android mobile app development, including Spotify, Twitter, Signal, and CashApp.
+Some of the most popular applications of Java in the world continue to be Java for Android mobile app development, including Spotify, Twitter, Signal, and CashApp.

 Spotify is the most well-known music streaming application in the world.
 The company allows users to stream nearly any song, artists, or album ever made with the touch of a button.
 As a result, this type of service now accounts for over 37% of music consumers.

 Founded in 2006 in Sweden, the music platform now has an estimated 217 million active users, 100 million of which pay for the company’s premium subscription service.

 In addition, the company also has an estimated 36% of the mobile streaming market share and brings in roughly $1.68 billion in revenue every fiscal quarter.